tim-simm/Coding-IxD/README.md

 ### Website
 We created a website for the interaction and the questionnaire.
 This website guides the user through our project.
 The website has the following structure:
 At the beginning, a counter runs down, with which the interaction begins.
-The users stand on a scale and are weighed.
+The user stands on a scale and is weighed.
 This is followed by explanations and an example of how the questionnaire is structured.

 The main interaction is the questionnaire.
 We have come up with a special design for the questionnaire, which is widely used and interesting.
 The questionnaire consists of yes/no questions and is answered by swiping to the left or right.